UAE resident visa – guidelines 2019

 - Opening own business

 Everything is quite easy and straightforward with the employment scenario.
 You get a job in UAE and your employer becomes responsible for your resident visa.
 By law, the employer carries out all the paperwork and pays for the visa.

 In case of property, you can apply for the resident visa only if the residential apartment or villa you have bought is worth 1 mln AED or more.
 It should be a completed ready-to-move project.
 You cannot claim the visa if your property is still under construction.
 The cost of the visa will be around 15 000 AED altogether.
 You will need to get certain approvals from the Land Department.
 Since visas under property is not exactly my area of expertise I won’t focus on it much.

 Third option - visas sponsored by own company - is the type of visas I usually deal with.
 Here I want to give you a simple guideline on getting such UAE residency in 2019 with step-by-step procedure and prices.

 Step 1 - UAE business registration

-Offshore companies not eligible to obtain UAE resident vice
+UAE offshore companies not eligible to obtain UAE resident visa

 Obviously enough, in order to open resident visa under a company, you need to register a company first.
 Important to remember - if you open an offshore company, or so-called international business company (JAFZA offshore, Ajman offshore or well-known RAK ICC offshore), it won’t be eligible for resident visas.
 If you want to have a resident visa, always make sure that you setup a Free Zone company (or a Mainland where you would deal with a local partner).